ermel272/grid-to-tin-conversion/README.md

 inputs are 'fjallstrom' and 'lee'.
 - The error parameter controls the maximum error for interpolation on the generated TIN.
 As this value approaches zero, the runtime of the conversion approaches infinity.

+#### Examples

+Here is an example of a 30 x 30 Raster Image converted at 40% Maximum Error using the Fjallstrom Algorithm:

+![original]
+![converted]

+[original]: examples/original.png
+[converted]: examples/converted.png